The main center area buttons are touch screen buttons - not physical buttons

 If you decide to pursue this, and you find that it can be done, I’m minded to grab one for myself to play guinea-pig.

 If it had a built-in audio interface I wouldn’t touch it.
 I’m always wary of devices that try to do too much.
-The best devices specialise in one function and undertaking that function uncompromisingly well.
+The best devices specialise in one function and undertake that function uncompromisingly well.

 I just purchased a mini PC for my new Cantabile machine and I’m trying to decide what to use for a keyboard.
 I already have a StreamDeck.
 However, during our live gigs I often need to search for a song, for a request.
 Any advice on how to search for a song without being able to type a partial name on a keyboard?
 Can this be done with one of these controllers?